Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: DISCUSSION

-The most significant methodologic contribution of this paper is the extension of mediation analysis methods to settings in which the NDE and NIE may not be identified, viz. settings with unmeasured confounding and exposure-induced confounding of the mediator.
-We present conditions under which the $\mathcal{P}_{EMY}$-specific effect is nonparametrically identified as well as four estimators, including an efficient estimator that is multiply robust to model misspecification for settings where nonparametric estimation is not feasible.
+The most significant methodological contribution of this paper is the extension of mediation analysis methods to settings in which the NIE may not be identified, viz.\ settings with unmeasured confounding and exposure-induced confounding of the mediator.
+We present conditions under which the $\mathcal{P}_{EMY}$ path-specific effect is nonparametrically identified, and give a strategy for estimation and inference.

-Often effects of adherence are evaluated regarding the treatment assignment as an instrumental variable, relying on an assumption of no direct effect of assignment with respect to adherence.
-Furthermore, instrumental variable methods rely on an assumption of monotonicity in the effect of assignment on adherence.
-However, neither of these assumptions are reasonable in our setting where we are forced to compare treatments head-to-head rather than to a control exposure level.

 This paper suffers from a few limitations.
-One is that our identifiability assumptions, though weaker than those of the Markovian model, are still untestable as stated.
-When possible, we can embed our mediation problem in a larger model represented by a larger graph where treatments can be split into a component corresponding to the $EMY$ pathway and a component corresponding to all other pathways.
-This can provide a testable reformulation of identifying assumptions, as was done in \cite{robins2010alternative} in simpler mediation contexts.
-Another limitation is that this method is not yet equipped to handle missing data.
-As such, only a complete-case analysis was conducted for the HIV data, allowing for the possibility of bias due to informative missingness.
-Additionally, for both virologic failure and CD4 count outcomes, it is possible that we are underestimating the effect of substantive interest if adherence over the first six months plays a large mediating role since we are forced to control for early adherence and can only estimate the effect through adherence over the second six months.
-Finally, not a limitation, but rather a caveat, is that the $\mathcal{P}_{EMY}$-specific effect is not a substitute for the NIE.
+One is that our identifiability assumptions, though weaker than those of the Markovian model, are untestable.
+When possible, one can embed our mediation problem in a larger model represented by an extended graph where treatment is split into a component corresponding to the $\mathcal{P}_{EMY}$ pathway and a component corresponding to all other pathways.
+This can provide a testable reformulation of identifying assumptions, as described in \cite{robins2010alternative} in simpler mediation contexts.
+Additionally, it is possible that we are underestimating the effect of substantive interest if adherence over the first six months plays a large mediating role since we are forced to control for early adherence and can only estimate the effect through adherence over the second six months.
+Finally, not a limitation per se, but rather a caveat, is that the $\mathcal{P}_{EMY}$ path-specific effect is not a substitute for the NIE.
 The NIE is not fully captured by this effect and, in fact, even if the effects along both $\mathcal{P}_{EMY}$ and $E\rightarrow \mathbf{C_1}\rightarrow M\rightarrow Y$ are in the same direction, the NIE does not necessarily have to be.
 Strong assumptions are needed to draw this conclusion.
-As such, while often practically meaningful, the $\mathcal{P}_{EMY}$-specific effect must be interpreted with care and not blindly substituted for the NIE.
+As such, while often practically meaningful, the $\mathcal{P}_{EMY}$ path-specific effect must be interpreted with care and not blindly substituted for the NIE.